barryclark/jekyll-now/_posts/2017-02-03-Automatic-Shutdown-and-Start-VMs.md

  - Create an automation account on Azure and import a Runbook which performs the VM shutdown/start job
  - Link the subscription service admin/owner to the imported automation Runbook
- - Define hourly schedules for the runbook to check the target subscriptions
+ - Define schedules for the runbook to check the target subscriptions
- - Tag the Virtual Machines (or the Resource Groups which includes them) which you want to shut down or start
+ - Tag Virtual Machines (or the Resource Groups which includes them) which you want to shut down or start
  - Wait for the magic to happen